darylducks17/ISTQB-Foundation-Agile-Tester/Notes/Chapter_1.md

 - agile testers must adapt quickly while maintaining a clear understanding of test objectives and strategy.
 - testing must be planned in parallel with development.
 - **test planning aspects include:**
-  - dcope and extent of testing, including goals and reasons for these decision.
+  - scope and extent of testing, including goals and reasons for these decision.
   - roles and responsibilities in test activities.
   - test environments and data requirements.
   - test schedules, dependencies, and frequency.